 Couples counseling is also beneficial.
 It can give both you and your partner the tools you need to strengthen your bond and save your marriage.

-Even if you ultimately decide to separate (infidelity is the cause of 20-40 percent of divorces, according to this study published by the journal Couple and Family Psychology: Research and Practice), attending couples counseling can help you and your spouse to have a more amicable divorce.
+Discernment counseling is also another option if you are considering ending a relationship but are not yet sure.
+Even if you ultimately decide to separate (infidelity may be the cause of 20 percent of divorce), attending couples counseling can help you and your spouse to have a more amicable divorce.
 This protects you and other family members from additional harm.
+Plus, you don’t need to be a married couple to consider Couples Counseling; dating couples also benefit.

 Seek the guidance of a professional that has been trained and educated in dealing with mental health conditions.
 Psychiatrists, psychologists and therapists are some of the professionals that have specialized knowledge and skills that are essential for constructing a mental health care plan.